General information and tips for prospective fellowship applicants

 • U.S. citizen or U.S.A. permanent resident.

-• Having 'Exceptional Financial Need' as certified by your undergraduate institution financial aid office.
+• Having 'Exceptional Financial Need' as certified by your undergraduate institution's financial aid office.

-• Presented by the National Association of Veteran Program Administrators, this award is for honorably discharged military veterans, active-duty, Reserve or Guard members or a dependent of veteran or service member.
+• Presented by the National Association of Veteran Program Administrators, this award is for honorably discharged military veterans, active-duty, Reserve, or Guard members, or a dependent of a veteran or service member.

 • Be a U.S. citizen or eligible U.S. permanent resident.